article-index

 Ear infections can be treated in several ways, depending on the root cause, and your vet will decide the best option following consultation and diagnosis.

-Ear cleaners are used to help clear earwax and debris from the ear canal, disrupting the elements that make the ear canal an optimum breeding ground for bacteria and infection.
 Depending on the cause of your cat’s infection, the ear drops they are prescribed may be antibiotics (to treat bacterial infections) or antifungal medications (to treat fungal infections).
 These treatments may also have anti-inflammatory properties to make your cat feel more comfortable and hopefully stop any scratching that can continue irritating their ear while it’s trying to heal.

 How to Give a Cat Ear Drops